Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, the City has an ordinance against pushing snow from private property into the street.
 Downtown business owners are to clean their sidewalks by noon of the second day after a storm.
 The property owner is responsible for removing the snow from the sidewalks, whether the lot has a business on it, or is vacant.

 The City of Cortez has an annual Sidewalk Cost-Share program to assist property owners who want to construct or repair all sidewalks in the public right-of-way abutting or adjacent to his or her property.
 Please contact the City Service Center at 970.565.7320 for an application.
+The applications are due by May 31st to be included in that year's project.
 Anyone not participating in the program, and wants to construct or repair any sidewalk, driveway, or curb-cut on the public right-of-way, must obtain a Right-of-Way construction permit.

 The City Public Works Department maintains all accepted streets.
 Each year the City performs an annual street improvement project with funds generated from City sales tax, which includes periodic maintenance, reconstruction, resurfacing, and drainage improvements.